 The Florida Student Assistance Grant (FSAG) is a grant that is awarded to full-time, degree-seeking students who are Florida residents.
 Award amounts vary based on financial need.
-In order to continue to receive funding, a student must meet all renewal eligibility requirements, which can be accessed at www. floridastudentfinancialaid.org/SSFAD/factsheets/FSAG.htm.
-Student must provide proof of residency according to Florida statutes for financial aid purposes (once you apply FAO will send you this form).
+In order to continue to receive funding, a student must meet all renewal eligibility requirements, which can be accessed at floridastudentfinancialaid.org/SSFAD/factsheets/ FSAG.htm.
+Student must provide proof of residency according to Florida statutes for financial aid purposes (once you apply FAO will contact you about this.)